callitask/finance-api/docs/04-BACKEND-SERVICES.md

     * `/sitemap-news.xml`: Google News specific format (includes `<news:publication_date>`).
     * `/feed.xml`: RSS 2.0 feed for aggregators.
 * **Caching**: Results are cached heavily to prevent database load from crawler bots.

+## 8. Fort Knox Security Implementation

+The Service Layer integrates directly with the Fort Knox Security Suite.

+* **Internal Locking**: The `InternalSecretFilter` protects POST services by verifying the `X-Internal-Secret` against the injected environment variable.
+This ensures that even if an attacker bypasses the frontend, they cannot invoke critical write operations without the key.
+* **Fail-Open Logic**: In `RateLimitingFilter.java`, a `try-catch` block specifically wraps the Redis bucket logic.
+If Redis throws a connection exception, the filter logs an error but **allows the request to proceed**.
+This architectural decision favors Platform Availability over Security during catastrophic infrastructure failures.